Rapid tooling workflow with prototype mold tooling and molded sample parts

 Injection Molding Materials Supported by Rapid Tooling

-Once tooling is complete, Zigitech can mold functional prototypes and bridge-production parts with resins that closely match end-use performance, helping teams validate design, fit, and real application behavior.
+Once tooling is complete, ZigiTech can mold functional prototypes and bridge-production parts with resins that closely match end-use performance, helping teams validate design, fit, and real application behavior.

 Production-Style Resin Selection